Micronation: Based on historical claims

 Some micronations are founded on the basis of historical anomalies.
 The Principality of Seborga was founded in 1963 by Giorgio Carbone, who claimed to have found documents from the Vatican archives which, according to Carbone, indicated that Seborga had never been a possession of the House of Savoy and was thus not legally included in the Kingdom of Italy when it was formed in 1861, meaning that Seborga had remained sovereign.
 The Romanov Empire, created by chairman of the Monarchist Party of Russia Anton Bakov, claims to be a re-creation of the Russian Empire that holds Prince Karl Emich of Leiningen as the rightful heir to the imperial throne.
+The Joseon Cybernation, established in 2022, claims itself as the historical Kingdom of Joseon and Korean Empire based on Andrew Lee's claim to being head of the house of Yi.